AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/push-notification/android/manual-display-and-tracking.md

 ---
 title: Manual display and tracking of push notification
 description: This document describes how to manually build, display and track push notifications from Adobe Journey Optimizer using the AEPMessaging extension.
-We highly recommend to use the automatic display and tracking method unless you have a specific requirement to manually display and track push notifications.
+We highly recommend to use the automatic display and tracking method unless you have a specific requirement to manually build, display, and track push notifications.
 keywords:
 - Adobe Journey Optimizer
 - Messaging